zmon1010/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 Category indices at which the value axes cross the category axis (when set as an array).

-> set an index greater than or equal to the number of categories to denote the far end of the axis.
+> Set an index greater than or equal to the number of categories to denote the far end of the axis.

 #### Example - set the category axis crossing values